 The Janet Emig Award for Exemplary Scholarship in English Education recognizes an exceptional article for excellence in scholarship and educational leadership published in the CEE journal English Education within the previous calendar year.
 Please click here for additional information.

-Interested in searching for more awards, grants, and scholarships?
+Interested in more awards, grants, and scholarships?

 Click here for the entire NCTE awards database!